 Following are some of the must-have sections of a design document irrespective of them being termed as high-level or low-level design:

-- Architecture & Design Principles: Even before one document, one has to get himself aware of the underlying architecture and design principles based on which he/she needs to create design and associated document.
+- Architecture & Design Principles: Even before one start writing the design document, one has to get himself aware of the underlying guiding architecture and design principles based on which he/she needs to create design and associated document.

 - User Story description: First and foremost, describe the user story taking into account, the associated business processes and related scenarios.
 Mind you that you should try and avoid mentioning technical details in this section.